 Judicial Separation Solicitor

-A Decree of Judicial Separation is an alternative to divorce and is usually sought by older or religious couples, or couples who have been married for less than one year.
+A Decree of Judicial Separation is an alternative to divorce, in the unfortunate situation where a relationship breaks down.
+It is usually sought by older or religious couples, or couples who have been married for less than one year.
 Following a Decree of Judicial Separation, the couple remain legally married but all normal marital obligations cease and they do not have to go on living together.

-Tracey Miller Family Law's judicial separation solicitors will be happy to provide legal advice and guidance regarding the complexities of judicial separation, helping you to decide whether judicial separation is right for you.
-As the North West's only mobile law firm, we come to you, whether at home or at work, and are available seven days a week.
+At Tracey Miller Family Law, our judicial separation specialists are on hand to provide legal advice and guidance to assist with the complexities of judicial separation.
+They’ll work closely with you to decide whether judicial separation is the right solution for you.

 Grounds for Judicial Separation